SolemmaLLC/ClimateStudioDocs/docs/exportPlots.rst

 The following print settings can be changed:

-- **Width / Height** sets the export image dimensions  when exporting png. when exporting pdf, the image will be scaled back to fit the size of the 8.5'x11' page.
+- **Width / Height** sets the export image dimensions when exporting to png.
+When exporting to pdf, the image will be scaled back to fit the size of the 8.5'x11' page.
-- **Font Size Scaler** is applied to fonts and sometimes legends to scale up/down the text for readability when exporting.
+- **Font Size Scaler** is applied to fonts and legends to scale up/down the text for readability when exporting.
 - **Line Weight Scaler** is applied to lines to scale up/down the lines for legibility when exporting.

 Clicking the "Export" button will bring up the file location selection box and will export the respective plot to file as defined.